DomanicBlaze040604/forzeoprototype/client-dashboard/README.md

 - "Top dental clinics in Surrey UK"
 - "Affordable fashion stores online"

-It queries multiple AI models and analyzes:
+It uses DataForSEO's LLM Mentions API to search their database of AI-generated answers and analyze:
 - **Share of Voice (SOV)** - % of responses mentioning your brand
+- **Visibility Score** - Weighted score based on mentions + citations
+- **Trust Index** - Citation authority vs mere mentions
 - **Rank Position** - Where your brand appears in AI-generated lists
-- **Citations** - Which sources AI models reference
 - **Competitor Analysis** - How competitors compare

 ## 📁 Project Structure